yougotwill/sortifiler-core/README.md

 To add SortiFiler to your project use `npm install sortifiler`.

-If you are looking for the SortiFiler CLI (Terminal Program) then check out [sortifiler-cli](https://github.com/yougotwill/sortifiler-cli)!
+If you are looking to sort your files from the terminal check out [SortiFiler CLI](https://github.com/yougotwill/sortifiler-cli)!

 ## Usage